About Chicago Fog

 I have very low tolerance for movies, TV series, novels, comics, and other forms of entertainment that violate the “show, don’t tell” rule.
 When it’s time for exposition, I tend to check out.
 Why?
 In thirty-five years of trying to write fiction, I often found myself producing drawn-out, boring explanations—perhaps due to the technical, legal writing employed in my day job.
 In any case, this is a long way of saying that I’m reluctant to profess ideological beliefs, primarily because I find this a bit tedious.
 (I’ll discuss my approach to fiction in the next section.)

-Third—and this is where it gets strange—I consider myself a Burkian anarchist.
+Third—and this is where it gets strange—I consider myself a Burkean anarchist.
 I advocate for an orderly and peaceful transition to a stateless world.
 I’m a classical liberal when it comes to most policy issues.
 However, I fundamentally believe humankind will eventually thrive under minimalism and, eventually, stateless anarchy.
 No, it will not be a utopia, but it will be better than what we have today.
 I believe the U.S. shift toward an all-powerful federal government was a mistake, both for the country and the world.
 The massive state apparatus established in response to World War I, the Great Depression, World War II, and the Cold War continually seeks justification for its growth: a war on terror, financial crises, public health emergencies, environmental challenges, and new cold wars with Russia and China.
 However, today we live in a dangerous world.
 I think defense forces and policing agencies should be the very last things that Western states give up.

 As a Storyteller…

+I write near-future science fiction and alternative history in an interconnected fictional universe, focusing on the day-to-day lives of ordinary people as they navigate forces larger than themselves, and aiming for implication over explanation—stand-alone episodes with recurring characters that invite the reader to infer the world rather than be lectured about it.
 I’ve been obsessed with near-future science fiction and what-if alternative histories for my entire adult life.
 There’s a lot of great fiction out there, and I always pushed myself to see if I could create something that could at least be viewed as a respectable contribution to the genre.
 In my opinion, the best fiction leaves you guessing and makes you eager to read more so you can decipher the author’s imagined world.
-I think I’ve always had a knack for world-building—thanks to Dungeons & Dragons–but I struggle with crafting authentic dialogue, and my stories sometimes feel too open-ended.
+I think I’ve always had a knack for world-building—thanks to Dungeons & Dragons—but I struggle with crafting authentic dialogue, and my stories sometimes feel too open-ended.
 While it’s easy to write poorly, I believe it’s never worth it to rush the process.

 Summing Up

 Looking over everything I’ve written and reflected upon, I realize my writing style balances an academic rigor born from years of study with a deep personal honesty that springs from years of diary entries and introspective essays.
-I rely on clear, direct language to craft arguments, yet I’m also unafraid to bring in philosophical and historical references—Hayek and Smith, Orwell and Haskell—to deepen the conversation.
+I rely on clear, direct language to craft arguments, yet I’m also unafraid to bring in philosophical and historical references—Hayek and Smith, Orwell and Berlin—to deepen the conversation.
 There’s a self-critical edge to my prose, a recognition that my biases and evolving worldview shape how I interpret and present ideas, whether I’m building a near-future science fiction setting or constructing a scholarly argument on diplomatic history.
 Above all, I favor thoughtful exploration over rigid dogma: I value open discussion, seek high standards of evidence, and work to “show, not tell,” maintaining a voice that is both personal and grounded in the Western liberal tradition.
 Ultimately, my goal is to unify these elements—academic insight, personal reflection, and creative imagination—into writing that spurs engagement, challenges assumptions, and remains honest about the complexities we face.